 See a Doctor

 Make sure a medical professional sees your injuries as soon as possible after the accident.
 This will create a record showing the insurance company that you sought treatment very soon.
-It will also ensure your injuries are treated before they have the chance to get worse (which is common with many car accident injuries, such as whiplash).
+It will also ensure your injuries are treated before they have the chance to get worse.

-If you were hit by a driver who doesn’t have car insurance, don’t give up hope.
+If you were in an accident, you may be concerned about what happens if the at-fault party doesn’t have car insurance.
 You have options, even if they are more complicated than an accident where all drivers are insured.

 At John Foy & Associates, we can go over the details of your situation and help you develop a plan of action.
 Our number one goal is getting you the compensation you deserve.
-Call our personal injury lawyers today for a FREE consultation at or contact us online now.
+Contact our personal injury lawyers today for a free consultation.

 404-400-4000 or complete a Free Case Evaluation form